sakilk130/50-days-of-javascript/README.md

 ## Day 30 - Password Generator

 This is a simple password generator.
 The password contains uppercase and lowercase letters, numbers and special characters.
 It is built with HTML, CSS and JavaScript.

+## Day 31 - Local Storage

+This is a simple example of how to use local storage in a web application.